lfenzo/lfenzo.github.io/content/projects/deep-learning/langchain-summarization-app.md

 The Storate Service runs a MongoDB instance responsible for storing:
 1) The generated summaries
+1) The origingal document as raw binary (*i.e.* as received by the application)
-2) LLM generation metadata and other service parameters
+1) LLM generation metadata and other service parameters
-3) Feedbacks received for each summary.
+1) Feedbacks received for each summary.

 Some [integrations from Langchain](https://python.langchain.com/api_reference/mongodb/index.html) could have been used, but given the specialized nature of the storage schema, an interface